Dark-Skinned People Don’t Need Sunscreen?

 Skin Cancer in Skin of Color

-Most frequently diagnosed skin cancers in African Americans:
+The three most frequently diagnosed skin cancers in African Americans are::

 1. Squamous Cell Cancer